andystiller/docksal-drupal/readme.md

-# Empty Drupal Docsal structure
+# Empty Drupal Docksal structure

 This project is an empty Docksal project for use with exisiting Drupal code and database.
 It creates the default containers for a web project.
 There is extra configuration to automatically create the correct database import the data.